Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

 Many more examples of soluble fibre can be found online.

-However, you should make sure that you aren’t eating too much fibre, as this can have the opposite effect and worsen your diarrhoea.
+However, you should avoid eating too much fibre, as this can have the opposite effect and worsen your diarrhoea.

-If you’re already eating plenty of fibre (and not too much), you may have to look at how to stop diarrhoea in other ways.
+If you’re already eating plenty of fibre (and not too much), you may need to consider other ways to stop diarrhoea.

-To stop the diarrhoea, your prescriber might recommend that you take Loperamide – a medicine that helps to slow down the movement of food as it travels through your gut.
+To stop the diarrhoea, your prescriber might recommend that you take loperamide – a medicine that helps slow down food movement as it travels through your gut.

-Although these conditions are different, the three terms are often used interchangeably due to the fact that they share similar symptoms and can often be treated in the same way.
+Although these conditions are different, the three terms are often used interchangeably because they share similar symptoms and can often be treated in the same way.

 This is because your stomach acid is more likely to flow into the oesophagus than if you’re upright.

-If this doesn’t help, or you experience indigestion during the day, there are other things you can try, such as eating smaller portions or grazing throughout the day instead of having set mealtimes.
+If this doesn’t help or you experience indigestion during the day, you can try other things, such as eating smaller portions or grazing throughout the day instead of having set mealtimes.

 This might help to reduce the amount of food in your stomach, so it doesn’t have to produce as much acid to digest it.

-If you still find that you struggle with heartburn, please contact your prescriber, as they may be able to offer antacids or even a stronger medicine such as Omeprazole or Lansoprazole to help to ease your symptoms.
+If you still struggle with heartburn, please contact your prescriber.
+They may be able to offer antacids or even a stronger medicine such as omeprazole or lansoprazole to help ease your symptoms.

-You might experience flatulence or burping whilst trying to get rid of the built-up gas.
+You might experience flatulence or burping while trying to remove the built-up gas.

 If home methods such as the ones mentioned above don’t help to relieve your gas, you should contact us and ask your prescriber if there are any treatments that could help with your symptoms.

-There are a range of medicines that are available to help relieve trapped wind, bloating and gas, but your prescriber will have a discussion with you about these and which one might be most suitable for you.
+A range of medicines are available to help relieve trapped wind, bloating, and gas, but your prescriber will discuss these with you and decide which one might be most suitable for you.